 - a) Evacuate.
 If someone refuses to go, or is unable to evacuate, encourage them to hide, but continue to evacuate everyone else, including yourself. - b) Protocol is always: Run, Hide, Fight. - i) Always just try to get away run/evacuate. - ii) If that is not possible, the second choice is to hide. - iii) If, and only if, one cannot run or hide, then fight back in a concerted manner, especially in a way that would surprise the attacker.

-Board Procedure 17-03: BMiC Supervising Evacuation
+Board Duties Procedure 04-03: BMiC Supervising Evacuation (was Board Procedure 17-03)

 If it becomes necessary to evacuate the building, do the following: